BerkeleyLibrary/beekeeper/README.md

 Check Slack to verify that the notifications were posted.

-## Tests

-There are a number of rspec tests, but keep in mind that all Docker and Slack interactions are mocked, so they might not be the _most_ useful tests in the world.
+There are also a number of rspec tests, but keep in mind that all Docker and Slack interactions are mocked, so they might not be the _most_ useful tests in the world.
 Execute tests using the `spec` rake task:

 ```ruby
 docker compose run --rm app spec